Neurs12/Neurs12/README.md

 ## Hi there! 👋

-I'm a full-stack developer, 8 years of experience (2016 - 2024), without any work experience, *me love make apps and stuff that help people around me*.
+I'm a full-stack developer, 8 years of experience (2016 - 2024), without any work experience, *me love make apps and stuff that help people around me, most of the time*.

 Most of my repos on here are documented on how it works and why did I decided to make that.
 So be sure to check it out!